OLTP on seven engines, OLAP on three — addressed natively.

 Schema compiler with import

-The customer's existing schema is imported as-is into the dictionary.
+The customer's existing schema is imported as-is into the metadata repository.
 Tables, indexes, constraints, stored procedures and triggers ported by recompilation, not by hand.

 OLTP — seven supported engines, native SQL on each